Peru balsam tree

 This section has been translated automatically.

-Up to 20 m tall tree with gray-brown bark and branches, bluish white butterfly flowers arranged in clusters.
+Up to 20 m tall tree with gray-brown bark and twigs, bluish white butterfly flowers arranged in clusters.
 The fruits are brown pods with seeds.
 Occurrence: Central America, El Salvador, Costa Rica, Guatemala, Nicaragua, Ecuador, southern Mexico.

-ESCOP: not edited.
+ESCOP: not processed.

 Undesirable effects